Daniel-Krueger/daniel-krueger.github.io/_posts/2021-08-12-deploying-assemblies.md

 # Interesting, but WHY?
 If you are wondering why I'm going to such length and what's the benefit of all this, here are my reasons:
 1. I have an auditable history of these deployments
+   {% include figure image_path="/assets/images/posts/2021-08-12-deploying-assemblies/2021-08-13-08-58-04.png" alt="Auditable deployment on two servers." caption="Auditable deployment on two servers." %}
-2. I'm in the consultancy business so it's likely that I need to deploy those assemblies not only to our environments but to those of our customers too.
+3. I'm in the consultancy business so it's likely that I need to deploy those assemblies not only to our environments but to those of our customers too.
-3. I can provide an explanation why an assembly is necessary and can act if this reason is no longer valid.
+4. I can provide an explanation why an assembly is necessary and can act if this reason is no longer valid.
    {% include figure image_path="/assets/images/posts/2021-08-15-deploying-assemblies/2021-08-12-22-10-04.png" alt="" caption="" %}

 # Application Artifact deployment
 ## Using the process Assembly deployment